Conference Coverage

 Elsewhere at the Kubernetes cluster level, LLMOps requires a reconsideration of the way physical hardware is shared among server nodes, Kubernetes pods and end-user tenants, to maximize resource utilization while maintaining performance and resiliency.
 One of the CNCF projects showcased here this week was Kueue, a job queuing controller offering fine-grained, device-specific controls over cluster resources already incorporated into products such as OpenShift AI.

-Another keynote this week introduced the beta-stage Multikueue, a job dispatcher that offers similar controls to Kueue but spread over multiple clusters.
+Another keynote this week introduced the beta-stage MultiKueue, a job dispatcher that offers similar controls to Kueue, but spread over multiple clusters.

-"[A user] submits a task into a single cluster, [which then] automatically distributes it across the worker clusters, monitors which of them admits it, removes unnecessary copies, waits for worker completion and updates job status in the management cluster, so that [the user] doesn't have to look around for the status of the job," said Marcin Wielgus, staff software engineer at Google, during the presentation.
+"[A user] submits a task into a single cluster, [which then] automatically distributes it across the worker clusters, monitors which of them admits it, removes unnecessary copies, waits for worker completion and updates job status in the management cluster so that [the user] doesn't have to look around for the status of the job," said Marcin Wielgus, a staff software engineer at Google, during the presentation.

 Beth Pariseau, senior news writer for TechTarget Editorial, is an award-winning veteran of IT journalism covering DevOps.
 Have a tip?
 Email her or reach out @PariseauTT.